itskingori/itskingori.github.io/_posts/articles/2013/2013-10-10-free-radicals.md

 > **We have little tolerance for the friction of bureaucracy, old-boy networks,
 > and antiquated business practices** As often as possible, we question
-> “standard operating procedure” and assert ourselves.
-But even when we can’t,
+> "standard operating procedure" and assert ourselves.
+But even when we can't,
-> we don’t surrender to the friction of the status quo.
+> we don't surrender to the friction of the status quo.
 Instead, we find clever
 > ways (and hacks) around it.

 > **We expect to be fully utilized and constantly optimized, regardless of
-> whether we’re working in a startup or a large organization** When our
+> whether we're working in a startup or a large organization** When our
 > contributions and learning plateau, we leave.
-But when we’re leveraging a
+But when we're leveraging a
-> large company’s resources to make an impact in something we care about, we are
+> large company's resources to make an impact in something we care about, we are
 > thrilled!
 We want to always be doing our best work and making the greatest
 > impact we can.

-> **We consider “open source” technology, API’s, and the vast collective
+> **We consider "open source" technology, API's, and the vast collective
 > knowledge of the Internet to be our personal arsenal** Wikipedia, Quora, and
 > open communities for designers, developers, and thinkers were built by us and
 > for us.
 Whenever possible, we leverage collective knowledge to help us make
 > better decisions for ourselves and our clients.
 We also contribute to these
-> open resources with a “pay it forward” mentality.
+> open resources with a "pay it forward" mentality.

-> **We believe that “networking” is sharing** People listen to (and follow) us
+> **We believe that "networking" is sharing** People listen to (and follow) us
 > because of our discernment and curatorial instinct.
 As we share our creations
 > as well as what fascinates us, we authentically build a community of
 > supporters that give us feedback, encouragement, and lead us to new